joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/architecture-and-market.md

 ## Corporative Problem

-In the professional environment, software development has a tight deadlight, that forces developers to use the most out of the stack.
-This prevents to create a deeper model or a reusable architecture, accumulating **technical debt**.
+In the professional environment, software development has a tight deadline, that forces developers to use the most out of the stack.
+This prevents the creation of a deeper model or a reusable architecture, accumulating **technical debt**.

 When some years pass, and the project will be migrated (from desktop to the web, from the web to mobile, etc.), the natural tendency is that it will be rewritten, restarting the same process.

-A software with bugs, still will have clients using it, since most bugs are in less used routines, that are less important to the client.
-This means that a corporation can profit more from a buggy software today, than with a perfect software tomorrow, at least on the short term.
+A software with bugs still will have clients using it, since most bugs are in less-used routines, that are less important to the client.
+This means that a corporation can profit more from a buggy software today, than with a perfect software tomorrow, at least in the short term.

 ## Conclusion

-Architectures that leverages the value of a software also delay the development on the short term, what becomes a uninteresting objetive for most firms.
+Architectures that leverage the value of a software also delay the development in the short term, what becomes an uninteresting objective for most firms.